3 Bee Products and Their Benefits

 Bee pollen is often referred to as “nature’s most perfect food.”
 It is especially rich in protein (typically containing 35-40% total protein) and it is a complete protein meaning it contains all eight essential amino acids.
 In fact, bee pollen is higher in protein content than any animal source and about half of its protein is in the form of free amino acids that are ready to be used directly by the body.
 Bee pollen also provides significant levels of B vitamins, vitamin C, carotenes, minerals, DNA, RNA, numerous flavonoid molecules, and plant hormones.

-Clinical Applications for Bee Products:
+Popular Health Applications for Bee Products:

 Little research has been done on bee pollen, probably because financial rewards to justify such an investment are lacking.
 The research that does exist is limited but impressive.
-For example, studies in animals show that pollen can promote growth and development; improve semen quality; increase fertility percentage; protect against free radical and oxidative damage; and protect against the effects of harmful radiation, as well as toxic exposure to chemical solvents.
+For example, studies in animals show that pollen can promote growth and development; improve semen quality; increase fertility percentage; protect against free radical and oxidative damage; and protect against the effects of harmful radiation, as well as toxic exposure to chemical solvents.3-5

 - Bee pollen: usually 1 to 3 tablespoons daily